lweitkamp/triton_exercises/src/introduction/launch_grid.md

 ![A two dimensional launch grid of 3 times 2 programs.](images/launch-grid-2d.svg)

 The only difference here is step (2), where it now processes 2 rows and 2 columns for each program instead of a whole row.
 This change does have an effect on performance since we are no longer loading blocks of contiguous memory.

-Multidimensional launch grids are also not very common, or at least not from what I've seen.
-We will use it for the matrix multiplication exercise, but we will mostly stick to a 1 dimensional launch grid.
+Multidimensional launch grids are not very common, or at least not from what I've seen.
+In the exercises we will mainly stick to 1D grids.

 ## In Code